redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

         <link href="/plugins/mycustomtheme/css/style.css" rel="stylesheet" type="text/css" media="all" />
     {% endblock %}

-As you can see the css link refers the **/plugins/mycustomtheme/css/style.css** stylesheet.
+As you can see the css link refers to the **/plugins/mycustomtheme/css/style.css** stylesheet.
 Reload the page and you should see the logo block aligned at the center of the page.

 ### More on repeating slots through website pages
 Return back to the **home** template and change the menu div as follows: